roberto-rcj/Microcontrollers-Tricks---Creating-boolean-type-in-C-ANSI/README.md

   }
 ```

-Using defines in my code, I can turn it more elegant, but I need to separate my code in a header file and in a C file.
+Using defines in my code, I can make it more elegant, but I need to separate my code in a header file and in a C file.
 The header file will contain the struct, union and define declarations, and in my C code I will declare the variables in the new type, but I need to be wise and coordinate the declarations:

 ```
 //header file